mfms-ncsu/galant-js/0-system-test-plan.md

 ## Testing: Running algorithms
  * (!)
 Run at least one algorithm on all platform/browser combinations; dfs-scc on g-12 is a good choice (see item 3 below)

+### Simple algorithms

+1. Run `set-positions.js` on (+) `position-test.js`
+- the first step lines up nodes 0, 1, 2 in the respective positions along the y = 0 line
+- second step puts nodes 2, 0 in positions 0, 2, respectively along y = 1
+- the third step puts nodes 0, 1 in positions 1, 2 along y = 2

+2. Run `mark-targets.js` on any graph with more than three edges.

 ### Graph searches